Stella of The End

 Stella of The End (終のステラ, Tsui no Sutera) is a Japanese post-apocalyptic visual novel developed by Key, a brand of Visual Arts.
 It was released on September 30, 2022 for Windows and is Key's 18th game overall.
 It was ported to iOS and Android devices, and also the Nintendo Switch.
-The story follows transporter Jude Gray who accepts a request to deliver a gynoid named Philia to the top of a space elevator amid avoiding dangers from human bandits and machines who have created a "singularity".
+The story follows transporter Jude Gray who accepts a request to deliver a gynoid named Philia to a client amid avoiding dangers from human bandits and machines who have created a "singularity".

 Stella of The End is the sixth of Key's "kinetic novels"—beginning with Planetarian: The Reverie of a Little Planet (2004)—since its gameplay offers no choices or alternate endings.
 Instead, the player proceeds through the story solely by reading.
 The story was written by Romeo Tanaka, and character design was produced by Swav.
 The game's soundtrack was composed by Tsubasa Harihara and Ice.